Window Frame Terminology | Explore Window Terms For Types & Styles

 Vinyl Clad

-wood frame windows in which the exterior wood frame is covered by a sheet of vinyl so that it is more durable and low maintenance.
-This provides the interior beauty of wood with the exterior weather resistance of vinyl.
+Wood frame windows in which the exterior wood frame is covered by a sheet of vinyl so that it is more durable and low maintenance.
+Specifically, this provides the interior beauty of wood with the exterior weather resistance of vinyl.
+More on vinyl windows.

 Awning

-Typically rectangular in shape that are hinged on the top so that they can open outward from above.
-When opened, they resemble awnings, providing both ventilation and an awning for rain.
+Awnings are typically rectangular in shape that are hinged on the top so that they can open outward from above.
+Then, when opened, they resemble awnings, providing both ventilation and an awning for rain.

 Bay

 A set of three (or more) windows that are connected along the vertical edges and jut out from the wall of a house.
-The frames sit at an angle to one another with the center pane typical larger than the two outside sections.
+Additionally, the frames sit at an angle to one another with the center pane typical larger than the two outside sections.
+Additionally, click here for more information on bay windows.

 Bow